Harry-Chen/TrivialKV/README.md

 ## Build

 You can choose CMake or Makefile to build this project.
+It is recommended to use CMake.

 ### CMake